 - Using a wooden spoon, stir in the dry ingredients until combined (the batter will be thick).

 - Stir in the grated and chopped apples.
 The moisture in the apples will loosen the batter.
-Sprinkle the cinnamon sugar evenly on top.
+Transfer batter into the prepared loaf pan, sprinkle the cinnamon sugar evenly on top.
 Tip: To make cinnamon sugar, stir together white sugar and ground cinnamon in a small bowl.

 - Transfer to oven and bake for 40 to 50 minutes, until a toothpick inserted in the middle comes clean.
 Place pan on a wire rack to cool completey.